Tencent/tencent-ml-images/README.md

 * **Resnet-101 model**: it is pre-trained on ML-Images, and achieves the top-1 accuracy 80.73% on ImageNet via transfer learning

 ## Updates
-* **Note**: A part of URLs of ML-Images is collected from [ImageNet](http://www.image-net.org/).
-However, as many URLs from ImageNet have expired, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
+* **NOTE**: A part of URLs of ML-Images is collected from [ImageNet](http://www.image-net.org/).
+However, many URLs from ImageNet have expired.
+Thus, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
 Then, you can obtain the original image from ImageNet, if the URL is invalid.
-Please see `Download Images using URLs` for details.
+Please see [How to handle the invalid URLs during downloading?](#invalid-URLs) for details.

 # Contents